Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Experiments

+What's more, we study the effect of the size of local geometries in model D, \emph{i.e.}, the cardinalities of $|X_1|$ and $|X_2|$.
+Tab. \ref{ablation_all} shows that the model achieves the best performance with 64 points over that with large (96 points) or small (32 points) local size.
+Besides, we also investigate the effect of different hyper-parameters $\lambda_1$ and $\lambda_2$ in model D. Tab. \ref{ablation_all} shows that the proposed method achieves the best performance with $\lambda_1=0.5$ and $\lambda_2=0.1$.
+If we set a larger $\lambda_2$, \emph{e.g.,} 0.5, the normal estimation may be too difficult for the feature extraction module, and the performance decrease slightly.
+On the other hand, if $\lambda_1$ is too large, \emph{e.g.,} 1, the feature extraction module may only focus on the reconstruction task.
+Hence, we adopt $\lambda_1=0.5$ and $\lambda_2=0.1$ to balance these two auxiliary tasks.

-The advance compared to the previous methods is summarized in Table \ref{comparison}.
-We obtain Table \ref{comparison} based on the context and experimental results.
-From Table \ref{comparison}, we can find that PCRNet, FRM-Net, and the proposed method are unsupervised.
-However, DCP and PointNetLK are supervised methods, requiring human annotations or labels.
-Besides, all the compared methods do not consider local descriptors or the transformation awareness of the feature extraction network.
-Furthermore, as demonstrated by the experimental results on synthetic and real-world datasets, DVDs obtain the best registration performance against all compared methods with moderate computational complexity.
+Comparisons against all compared methods are summarized in Tab. \ref{comparison}.
+It is noted that PCRNet, FRM-Net, and the proposed method are unsupervised, while DCP and PointNetLK are supervised methods.
+Furthermore, all the compared methods do not consider local descriptors or the transformation awareness of the feature extraction network.
+As demonstrated by the experimental results on synthetic and real-world datasets, DVDs obtain the best registration performance against all compared methods with moderate computational complexity, showing the novelty of all designs in the proposed DVDs, especially the local descriptor.